aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-header-manipulation/changing-fonts-during-mht-conversion-using-csharp/_index.md

 To get started with changing fonts during MHT conversion, you'll need to set up your development environment.
 Here are the initial steps:

-1. Install Aspose.Email for .NET: If you haven't already, download and install the Aspose.Email for .NET library from the official website.
+1. Install Aspose.Email for .NET: If you haven't already, download and install the Aspose.Email for .NET library from the website.

 2. Create a C# Project: Open your favorite C# development environment, such as Visual Studio, and create a new C# project.